pamo/pamo.github.io/pages/blog/2015-11-16-don-sergio/index.md

 with Don Sergio was during a graffiti tour around Valpo that neared its end at Pasaje Bavestrello (a passageway between hilly streets).
 As we walked down the steps we saw a crowed of other tourists standing at the inconspicuous door midway with a small wooden sign hanging above.
 It reads: "Alfajores Artesanales $200 c/u".

-an Australian woman in my group said:
+An Australian woman in my group said:

 > Is that the shop that sells the chocolate covered biscuits with caramel in the middle?

-another man replied:
+Another man replied:

 > Yea and they're only $200 ($0.30 USD).